TomaszPiszczek/WeatherForecastApp/README.md

 Weather Forecast Web Application
-This web application provides weather forecasts for various cities in Poland.
+This application provides weather forecasts for various cities in Poland.
 It allows users to view the current weather and a 5-day forecast for selected cities.
 The application retrieves weather data from the OpenWeatherMap API